-- All five post-discharge projects decreased hospital readmissions within 30 days of discharge for at least one of the diagnoses targeted.
-Butte's heart failure patients were the only group of patients whose 30-day readmission rate exceeded the partner hospital's historical all-cause readmission rate.
-The difference may have been due to differences in protocols.
-Prior to November 2017, Butte's project did not provide home visits to all patients, whereas all patients enrolled in the other four post-discharge projects received at least one home visit.
-In November 2017, Butte changed its protocol to provide every patient with at least one home visit. - The projects improved patients' knowledge of their medications and their ability to take medications as prescribed by their physicians. - The projects avoided potential costs for payers (primarily Medicare and Medi-Cal) and hospitals due to reductions in readmissions within 30 days of discharge.
+- The Post-Discharge Short-Term Follow-Up projects improved patients' knowledge of their medications and their ability to take medications as prescribed by their physicians, and ensured that they understood discharge instructions and had scheduled follow-up visits. - All five Post-Discharge Short-Term Follow-Up projects decreased hospital readmissions within 30 days of discharge for at least one of the diagnoses targeted.
+Butte's heart failure patients were the only group of patients whose 30-day readmission rate exceeded the partner hospital's historical all-cause readmission rate. - The Post-Discharge Short-Term Follow-Up projects avoided \$1.3 million in potential costs for payers (primarily Medicare and Medi-Cal) and hospitals due to reductions in readmissions within 30 days of discharge.
 Participating hospitals also reduced their risk of incurring Medicare penalties for excessive readmissions.

-- These projects achieved substantial reductions in the number of 911 calls, ambulance transports, and ED visits among enrolled patients. - Community paramedics assisted patients in obtaining housing and other nonemergency services that address the physical, psychological, and social needs that led to their frequent EMS use. - Both projects avoided potential costs for payers by reducing 911 calls, ambulance transports, and ED visits.
-San Diego's project also potentially decreased the amount of uncompensated care furnished by ambulance providers and hospitals because 43% of the patients it enrolled were uninsured.
+- Community paramedics assisted patients in obtaining mental health service, substance use disorder treatment, housing and other nonemergency services that address the physical, psychological, and social needs that led to their frequent EMS use. - All three projects have projects achieved substantial reductions in the number of 911 calls, ambulance transports, and ED visits among enrolled patients. - San Diego's and Alameda's projects avoided an estimated \$1 million in potential costs for payers by reducing 911 calls, ambulance transports, and ED visits.
+San Diego and San Francisco's projects also potentially decreased the amount of uncompensated care furnished by ambulance providers and EDs because large percentages of the patients enrolled in these projects were uninsured.